unisonweb/unison/unison-src/transcripts/errors/unison-error-hide-succeeds.output.md

 🛑

-Transcript failed due to an unexpected success above.
+The transcript failed to fail as unexpected in the stanza above.